openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 The most important tool of bibliometric research is citation analysis, which has the purpose of determining the quantity of citations of the specific journal article to be analyzed.
-Based on this, the effect of scientific articles shall be captured.
+Based on this, the effect of scientific articles can be ascertained.
 The rationale behind this is
-simple: who is much quoted, is read often and what is often read, must be of high quality.
-So the quantity of citations can be used as a “quality indicator” of an article.
-This quality indicator can then be used to weight the articles published in various magazines.
-So, we obtain an “objective” number for a scientist’s publication output which then can be easily compared and used for rankings.
-This is also done at a large scale and partly university administrators seem to put more energy and effort into these comparisons than into actual research.
+simple: whoever is much quoted is read often, and what is often read must be of high quality.
+Hence, the quantity of citations can be used as a “quality indicator” of an article.
+This quality indicator can then be used to weigh up the articles published in various magazines.
+Thus, we obtain an “objective” number for a scientist’s publication output which then can be easily compared and used for rankings.
+This is also done on a large scale and partly university administrators seem to put more energy and effort into these comparisons than into actual research.

-The international Joint Committee on Quantitative Assessment of Research, consisting of mathematicians and statisticians, talks in a report dated 2008 (Adler et al., 2008, p.3) about a *Culture of Numbers* and sums up the assessment of the situation as follows:
+The International Joint Committee on Quantitative Assessment of Research, consisting of mathematicians and statisticians, talks in a report dated 2008 (Adler et al. 2008, p.
+3) about a *Culture of Numbers* and sums up the assessment of the situation as follows:

 *“The drive towards more transparency and accountability in the academic